 6. Break Down Large Numbers: If you're dealing with large numbers, break down the problem into smaller, more manageable steps.
 This can make the division process less intimidating.

-7. Check Your Work: Always double-check your work to ensure that you haven't made any errors.
+7. Check Your Work: Always double-check your work to check that you haven't made any errors.
 One way to do this is to convert the mixed number back into an improper fraction and see if you get the original fraction.

 - Example: If you've simplified 11/4 to 2 3/4, check your work by converting 2 3/4 back into an improper fraction.
 Multiply the whole number (2) by the denominator (4), which gives you 8.
 Add the numerator (3) to get 11.
 The denominator remains the same (4).
 So, 2 3/4 converts back to 11/4, confirming that your simplification was correct.